 It may be important for researchers to calculate a measure of precision for national estimates based on the NRD.
 Variance estimates must take into account both the sampling design and the form of the statistic.
 It is important to understand that the NRD is a sample of convenience from the SID and not a sample of hospitals or discharges.
 Standard error calculations should take into account the stratified sample (data element NRD\STRATUM) and hospitals defining the clusters (data element HOSP\NRD).
-One resource for understanding the issues surrounding variance calculations for the NRD is the HCUP Methods Series report #2010-05 Inferences with HCUP State Databases Final Report on the HCUP-US Web site (http://www.hcup-us.ahrq.gov/).
+One resource for understanding the issues surrounding variance calculations for the NRD is the HCUP Method Series Report on Calculating Nationwide Readmissions Database (NRD) Variances.